 A pack of markers makes for easy sending too!
 Who wants to cover up all the color with a brown padded envelope?

 For inspiration we recommend walking around a thrift shop or dollar store and see what you could send.
 We’ve sent frisbees, flip flops, paper plates and more.
 Unfortunately not all these plastic wine glasses made (I was warned) but some did and who wouldn’t smile to find one of these waiting for them with an invite to meet a friend for some much deserved drinks?

-Like to do fun projects with your kids that also include learning?
+Like to make this world a little brighter?
 We love sharing our finds.
 Don’t want miss out on our future features… simply sign up to receive these blog post in your inbox.